El Alfa: 2008–2013: Career beginnings and Dembow Exitos

-Batista became independent from his family at the age of 17 after a childhood where he dreamed of becoming a barber.

-Instead, once he became independent, his musical career started in 2008, when he went on to form a duo with Eddy Wilson, another Dominican Dembow artist looking to make his name on the scene.
+Batista became independent from his family at the age of 17.
+As a child, he dreamed of becoming a barber.
+His musical career began in 2008, when he formed a duo with Eddy Wilson, another Dominican dembow artist.
 In their short stint together, they released street-style dembow songs such as "El Fogon" and "Conmigo No".
-The duo broke up in 2009 as they opted to continue their careers as solo artists.
+The duo broke up in 2009 and continued their careers as solo artists.